CDC says you can drop the mask if fully vaccinated, no word whether you can give up sweatpants yet

-The US Centers for Disease Control and Prevention dropped new public guidelines on Thursday, saying those who are fully vaccinated no longer need to wear masks either indoors or outdoors, with some exceptions.
-The CDC didn't say whether we have to start showering again -- just one of many questions that remain unanswered as we move toward a post-pandemic world.
+The US Centers for Disease Control and Prevention dropped new public guidelines for masks on Thursday, announcing that those who are fully vaccinated no longer need to wear them either indoors or outdoors, with some exceptions.
+The CDC did not say whether we have to get out of sweatpants or start showering again -- just two of many questions that remain unanswered as we inch toward a post-pandemic world.

 Yet for all the lingering uncertainty, the CDC has clarified plenty, according to the internet.
-Here are some of the funnier responses to the big announcement, which signifies a serious shift toward life feeling like it used to (and which also elicited plenty of serious questions and concerns, including from high-risk people who worry some of the mask-free masses may not in fact be vaccinated).
+Here are some of the funnier responses to the news, which signifies a serious shift toward life feeling like it used to (and which also elicited plenty of serious questions, as well as concerns from high-risk people who worry some of the mask-free masses may not in fact be vaccinated).

 "The CDC clarifies that if you are fully vaccinated and no longer wearing a mask, you should still not talk on speaker phone in public," one Twitter user wrote.